Learn about many of the available medications in our database.

 What form(s) does this medication come in?

 Zmax SR is no longer being manufactured for sale in Canada.
-For brands that may still be available, search under atorvastatin.
+For brands that may still be available, search under azithromycin.
 This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 How should I use this medication?